domasvz1/DO-Shop-ASP.NET-MVC/README.md

 (More to come)

 # Currently working on

-- [States] Logging of and Logging on (displaying that in the Navigation Bar)
-- Admin Panel and the
+- Admin Panel's Navigation Bar

 - Item display in the shop [Postponed]